Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 Batch processing

-Batch processing processes chunks, aka batches, of data at set intervals.
+Batch processing processes chunks of data, aka batches, at set intervals.
 This method is applied to engineer pipelines in projects that do not require critical real-time processing.

 For example, an insurance enterprise can use batch processing to identify suspicious claims or classify incidents by severity.
 This method enables ingesting large data volumes from claim records and the book of policies.